cfrieberg/readme/README.md

 ### 💼 **Previous Job Experience**

 **IT Consultant - Robert Half Technology, Denver, CO  (Aug '19 - Feb '20)**
-- Performed IT System Admin tasks for client, Uplight, Inc. reporting to the Director of IT.
+- Performed IT System Admin tasks for the assign client, Uplight and  reported to the Director of IT.
 - Centralized all company laptops into a single asset management tool, Automox.
 - Created laptop policies ensuring opearting system updates were applied with end-user notifications.
 - Created additional third party software vulnerability patch policies and security policies making laptops SOC compliant according to company controls.